Connor Anthony Canlas Sr.: Early life and education

-Connor Anthony David Canlas was born on 20 December 1966, and came from a military family, as he serves as the second child among 8 siblings.
+Connor Anthony David Canlas was born on 20 December 1966 at Basilio Fernando Air Base in Lipa, Batangas, and came from a military family, as he serves as the second child among 8 siblings.
 His mother is Maria Consuelo David, and his father is former Air Force Colonel Oscar Canlas Sr., a former air force fighter pilot under the 5th Fighter Wing.
 Oscar served as one of the members of the Reform the Armed Forces Movement (RAM) with then-Colonel Gregorio Honasan.
 During Connor's time as Cadet Third Class, Connor was called by his superintendent, then-Brigadier General Rodolfo Biazon, as his father was known as one of the leading commanders during the January 1987 coup d'état attempt.
 Oscar and his unit of nearly 100 soldiers launched an attack at the GMA Network Center in Quezon City, and later defended his actions of attacking the media compound and noted that he was being true to his beliefs and fears of a takeover from the New People's Army (NPA) due to the release of various officials of the Communist Party of the Philippines (CPP).
 Oscar surrendered to General Fidel V. Ramos moments later, and was arrested from 1987 to 1992.

-Canlas entered the Philippine Military Academy (PMA) in 1985 and graduated as cum laude and reached the top 5 of his class, the "Makatao" Class of 1989, where he served under the Philippine Constabulary.
+Canlas finished his primary education in 1980 and his secondary education in 1984 in Don Bosco Technical Institute of Makati, before entering the University of the Philippines Diliman in 1984 for one year to study Bachelor of Arts in Economics.
+Canlas dropped out a year later and entered the Philippine Military Academy (PMA) in 1985 and graduated as cum laude and reached the top 5 of his class, the "Makatao" Class of 1989, where he served under the Philippine Constabulary.
 Canlas was awarded the Philippine Constabulary Award for being the highest ranking member of the class to serve the Philippine Constabulary, until 1991, where Canlas shifted to the Philippine Air Force in order to follow his father's footsteps.
 Canlas earned his wings in 1993 after completing his flight courses and topping his class at the Philippine Air Force Flying School, located in Basilio Fernando Air Base at Lipa, Batangas, where he was awarded the McMicking Award for his performance, and the 100th Training Wing Flying Excellence Medal for reaching the highest ratings of his class flying the Aermacchi AS-211 jet.
-Aside from flight courses, Canlas also completed the Basic Intelligence Course, the Basic Airborne Course, where he earned his Parachutist Badge and completed the AFP Command & General Staff Course at the Armed Forces of the Philippines Command and General Staff College.
+Aside from flight courses, Canlas also completed the Basic Intelligence Course, the Basic Airborne Course, where he earned his Parachutist Badge and completed the AFP Command & General Staff Course at the Armed Forces of the Philippines Command and General Staff College under Class 53, where Canlas served as the top 1 student of his class.

+Canlas also earned his master's degree in information management with honors at the Asia Pacific College in Makati City, and a Master Degree in Training Development at Griffith University in South East Queensland, Australia.
+Canlas also participated at the Red Flag-Alaska Executive Observer Program in 2021 at Eielson Air Force Base in Fairbanks, Alaska.